KMulji/SQ/README.md

-This is a implementation of a Queue and Stack in c++ using templates. it was very hard to do
+This is a implementation of a Queue and Stack in c++ using templates. it was very hard to do and i almost cried